 "Alarm!" is shown in the radio display when an alarm message is sent.
-The function is used to warn motorists of
+The function is used to warn motorists of serious accidents, etc.

 Program type/station format -PTY

 The PTY function allows you to find stations whose programs suit your taste.
 Use the PTY function to select among the different station formats shown in the list.